George-Went/Documentation/php.md

 # PHP
 Post Hypertext Protocol (made up)
-No one really knows how it started
+No one really knows what the acronym stands for

 - PHP files can contain text, HTML, CSS, JavaScript, and PHP code
 - PHP code is executed on the server, and the result is returned to the browser as plain HTML